nickbearman/popchange-documentation/practicals/2-article-ready-map/workbook.md

 <!-- Comment out for future development, when we add a section on sybbolising the vector version of the data -->
 <!-- If you want a strictly categorical output, then it is better to use the shapefile output (see below). -->

 QGIS supports many different colour options.
 ColorBrewer is a range of very useful pallets, designed to ensure that all of the colours are distinctive and clear.
-I would recommened having a look at [ColorBrewer.org](http://ColorBrewer.org) and selecting the most appropriate scheme for your map.
+I would recommend having a look at [ColorBrewer.org](http://ColorBrewer.org) and selecting the most appropriate scheme for your map.

-- Once you know which colour scheme you want to you, right click on the raster layer, and choose **Properties**.
+- Once you know which colour scheme you want to use, right click on the raster layer, and choose **Properties**.
 - Go to the **Style** tab.
-- Under **Generate new color map**, scroll right to the bottom and select **New color ramp**.
+- Under **Generate new color map**, scroll right to the bottom of the drop down list and select **New color ramp**.
 - Select **ColorBrewer** and choose **OK**.
 - Pick the Scheme name that you want to use.
 I am selecting **GnBu**.
 - Select how many colours you want - I am selecting **7**.